yangkevin2/emnlp22-re3-story-generation/README.md

 ## Edit Module Analysis

 The data we used for evaluation in Section 5.2 can be found in `emnlp22_re3_data/data/consistency_analysis_data`.
-The command to evaluate each method is as follows, where `$METHOD$` is any of `structured`, `entailment`, or `entailment-dpr` corresponding to the methods of the same names in the paper.
+The command to evaluate each method is as follows, where `$METHOD` is any of `structured`, `entailment`, or `entailment-dpr` corresponding to the methods of the same names in the paper.
 Note that there's some randomness involved in `structured` due to GPT3 reliance.
 The latter can also take a while to run.

 ```
 CUDA_VISIBLE_DEVICES=0 python story_generation/edit_module/evaluate_consistency.py --consistency-dataset-dir $CONSISTENCY_DATA_DIR --consistency-method $METHOD